TKS transport ship

 An engineer demonstrates the process of opening the hatch in the TKS spacecraft.
 Copyright © 2002 Anatoly Zak

-The attitude control system for the return capsule of the TKS spacecraft.
+The attitude control system for the return vehicle of the TKS spacecraft.
 Copyright © 2002 Anatoly Zak

 A parachute assembly used in the reentry capsule of the TKS spacecraft.
 Copyright © 2002 Anatoly Zak